Previous Page

 Sponsor

-A sponsor is a DFPS program manager or higher-level DFPS employee who does both of the following:
+A sponsor is a DFPS program manager or higher-level employee who does both of the following:

-• Begins a request to provide access to DFPS resources to people who are not DFPS employees but need access for business purposes.
+• Initiates requests to provide access to DFPS resources for persons who are not DFPS employees but need access for business purposes.

-• Takes responsibility for these people’s actions in their use of DFPS resources.
+Takes responsibility for these persons and their use of DFPS resources.

 Staffing Specialist